 - Screen failing to light up

 If you are seeing any of these three symptoms, then it is most likely your phone has a broken LCD screen and it will need to be repaired.
-To repair or replace the LCD (Liquid Crystal Display) screen is more expensive compared to replacing a cracked phone screen, but it can be done if you visit the dealer or repair shop.
+To repair or fix the LCD (Liquid Crystal Display) screen is more expensive compared to replacing a cracked phone screen, but it can be done if you visit the dealer or repair shop.

 What To Do if Your Phone Screen is Broken?

 The best way to remedy a cracked phone screen is to prevent it from happening in the first place.
-Adding a screen protector and shockproof phone case combined with carrying your iPhone or Samsung in a place where it cannot be bent, sat upon, or dropped will minimize the potential for damage.
+Adding a 9H hardness screen protector and shockproof phone case combined with carrying your iPhone or Samsung in a place where it cannot be bent, sat upon, or dropped will minimize the potential for damage.

 The more steps you can take to prevent your smartphone from becoming damaged, the less likely you will have to deal with a cracked or broken phone screen.
 We also recommend the best ways to recover data from a broken android screen.